last 28 - first 91

 minimise the risks of unsustainable and unhealthy overwhelm and over-delivery?

-what can you expect from the first 90 days programme?
+what can you expect from the Last 28 First 91 programme

-Our First 90 Days programmes have been specifically designed to support those working in the charity sector, to successfully and “stresslessly”, make the move into a new role
+Last 28 / First 91 has been specifically designed to support those working in the charity sector, to successfully and “stresslessly”, make the move into a new role

-Our "full" programme is a week-by-week supported course, with similar content but includes fortnightly 1-2-1 coaching calls where we can discuss specifics and where you can address any concerns or issues, from the point at which you formally accept the new job offer to the end of your first quarter in post.
+The formal programme offers support from the point at which you formally accept the new job offer to the end of your first quarter in post.

-Ongoing programme and peer support is available indefinitely via a private facebook group of current and alumni clients)
+Ongoing programme and peer support is available indefinitely via a closed facebook group of current and alumni clients)

-The programme content covers: people; politics; positioning; perception; and planning; to ensure you sail through your first 90 days and emerge the other side with the reputation and recognition from those above, below and around you, that you have chosen to create.
+We will work through a guided programme covering people, politics, positioning, perception and planning, to ensure you sail through your first 90 days and emerge the other side with the reputation and recognition from those above, below and around you, that you have chosen to create.

 You will design your own transition, decide on who you want to be and how you want to be perceived, and we will create a blueprint to enable you to do so